johannesh/nifnanotime/README.md

 # Purpose
-Determining how expensive is a call into a NIF.
+Determine the nanosecond cost for a call into a NIF.

 ## Usage
 Tested on Linux only.